-Baci di Ricotta are basically fried ricotta fritters shaped into small balls.
-The ricotta cheese can be flavored many different ways with the help of citrus and spices such as cinnamon, cardamom or even fresh ground coffee.
+Baci di Ricotta is basically fried ricotta fritters shaped into small balls.
+The ricotta cheese can be flavored in many different ways with the help of citrus and spices such as cinnamon, cardamom, or even fresh ground coffee.

 Personally, I like to make them with a little cinnamon and then tossed in some powdered sugar that is laced with a teaspoon or so of fresh coffee grounds.